Kingsquee/Worldsong/README.md

 1. Navigate to tools/scripts/os_setup.
 2. Run the script for your OS.
 (Currently only gnu/linux)
-3. When it finishes, you can run _launch_ in the worldsong root directory.
+3. When it finishes, you can run _./launch_ in the worldsong root directory.
-4. While it's running, try editing processes/graphics/graphics.rs, and run _compile_ in the same directory.
+4. While it's running, try editing processes/graphics/graphics.rs, and run _./compile_ in the same directory.
 5. Refocus the Worldsong window.
 6. Smile!

 Each subsystem has its own custom _compile_.

 To add your own functionality: